The National Patient Safety Regulations require at least two (2) patient identifiers on specimens submitted for testing.

-Be sure specimen is from suitable anaerobic sterile body site or deep body cavity.
+Be sure the specimen is from a suitable anaerobic sterile body site or a deep body cavity.
 Send a culture swab immersed in appropriate transport media.
 Submit promptly for optimal recovery of pathogens.

 - Clean the blood collection site with alcohol.

-- Disinfect the site with iodine and allow to dry 1 to 2 minutes.
+- Disinfect the site with iodine and allow it to dry 1 to 2 minutes.